 Marine navigation safety issues within and close to offshore OREI exist in many situations, and particularly where there is a combination of high traffic levels, different vessel operations and constrained water spaces, cumulative impacts and weather routing being key considerations.
 These aspects are inter-related with respect to offshore OREI.
 The risk is also dependent upon the type, size and nature of the vessels and their operations within the survey area.
 As such the classification of the traffic density, types, operations, sizes, drafts, speeds and routes, is key to the accurate representation of the present safety regime, and future impacts.

-Compliance with planning requirements may result in an extension of the minimum survey coverage and period.
-MCA traffic survey requirements should be consulted.
+MCA traffic survey requirements contained in MGN 543 should be followed.

 B.1.2 Extracting Information from the Data

-While the detailed requirements for such surveys are not provided the results must provide traffic information for the traffic as a whole and for each class of vessel.
+The results of the traffic survey must provide traffic information for the traffic as a whole and for each class of vessel.
+AIS data alone will not capture all vessel sizes therefore data from appropriate additional sources such as radar must be collected.
 The type of data required may vary with the type of modelling or other appropriate technique used in the risk assessment but may include such parameters as, for example:

 the centrelines and excursion limits of representative routes and operations through and within the Study Area